SW-e/ADAmantiumForgers/index.md

 ---
 layout: page
-title: News & Politics on Youtube: does it reflect the overall polarization in the US political scene?
+title: News and Politics on Youtube: does it reflect the overall polarization in the US political scene?
 subtitle: A study of user behaviour and channels communities
 cover-img: /assets/img/flag.png
 thumbnail-img: /assets/img/thumb.png